aib/aibsmod-q3/aibsmod/readme.txt

 Credits:

+	TODO
 	Orhan "aib" Kavrakoglu - http://aib.ftuff.com/ and aibok42 gmail.
-	Thanks to the guys at irc.freenode.net #sourgaming for helping me test the mod.
+	Thanks to the guys at irc.freenode.net #sourgaming for helping me test the mod, and for their ideas.
-	Thanks to gelaek/skos (same place) for making dy3ram, the first map designed for Rambomatch play!
+	Thanks to gelaek/skos for making dy3ram, the first map designed for Rambomatch play!
+	Thanks to cruelstroke and skos for their football maps, sounds and constant feedback.
-	Thanks to fuayfsilfm/vesc (same place) for keeping my TODO list :S and keeping me motivated.
+	Thanks to fuayfsilfm/vesc for keeping my TODO list :S and keeping me motivated.